odds & ends·

 Our Giveback Director, Laura, says it best: “If our government isn’t willing to help women at the border, we feel there is a moral obligation to step in and fill that void, especially when it comes to basic necessities like menstrual products.”
-That’s why we partnered with the Alliance of Border Collaboratives (ABC) to donate over 5,000 pairs of our undies (both THINX and Icon) to refugees and immigrants in El Paso, Texas and Juarez, Mexico.
+That’s why we partnered with the Alliance of Border Collaboratives (ABC) to donate over 5,000 pairs of our undies (both Thinx and Thinx for All Leaks) to refugees and immigrants in El Paso, Texas and Juarez, Mexico.

 ABC is an incredible non-profit doing hands-on work every day to serve women and other marginalized populations at the Southern border.
 They’re tackling everything from public health issues to social services, and it’s all being led by ABC’s Executive Director, Dr. Rebecca Ramos.